 Together with my husband artist Jason Lujan, we co-own Native Art Department International, which began in China Town New York, a project focused on mutual support, collaboration and a shared commitment to showcasing Native American and First Nations Peoples, alongside International artists.

 I am currently an Assistant Professor in Indigenous Performance and Media Art, and a Canadian Research Chair in Transdisciplinary Indigenous Arts, at the University of Toronto in Mississauga (UTM) where I run the Indigenous Creation Studio as the Director and Lead Artist, in the Department of Visual Studies / English and Drama.
 I also work with graduate students in the Masters of Visual Studies program in the Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto, St George Campus.
 My research demonstrates a commitment to makers, land pedagogy and digital archives,

 Like my settler accomplice father and late Anishinaabekwe mother (1951-2010) I am an advocate of Native Feminisms, with commitment to critical accountability and awakened solidarity with First Nations, Native American and Indigenous Tribes and Nations leading the movement for resurgence, decolonization, and reclamation of our homelands in North America.

-The work on this website represents a selection of my projects and activities for more information on all my work contact me at email: MariaHupfield@gmail.com
+The work on this website represents a selection of recent projects and activities, for more information on my work contact me at email: MariaHupfield@gmail.com